top of page

 Q: I have been to one of your erotic shows.
 There were several images with you in them.
 Are those women married, and if so, do their husbands know that they posed with you?

 I do wish people would get over this connection of infidelity to, creation of art.
 There is no correlation.
 If a wife's / girlfriend's breast, or other parts get touched, kissed, licked, etc. it won't get broken.
 She will be returned in the exact same condition she was in when she arrived.
 And I'm not going to steal someone's wife / girlfriend.
 I've got a wife already, and certainly don't want a second.
 Not that trading up hasn't crossed my mind, but at 70 years of age I think I will ride it out with what I've got.
-Rest easy significant others, your girl is not going to fall in love with a crotchety old man just because she helped create some art with him.
-By the way, both of those women in the images on my CONTACT page are happily married.
-And in terms of Abs (image on the left taken in the studio), I consider her husband a very good friend and one of the few people that can stay in my home when I am not there or use my boat to go fishing.
-She and I have created some of my more famous erotic work for The Kinsey Institute.
-See, "The Chess Player" in STUDIO, and "Renaissance Picnic" in OUTDOORS.
-We have worked together for about 20 years now and she can be seen in every facet of my work.

 Q: If I model for you, you will give me all the images from the session on a flash drive.
 What am I allowed to do with them?

 A: With nudes in landscapes, on the flash drive you get from me will be two folders.
 One, with most of the images, will be labeled as, Printable and be full resolution images.
-One will be labeled as, Do Not Print and will be high quality for viewing on a screen or posting on the web, and may have one to five images in it.
+One will be labeled as, Do Not Print and will be high quality for viewing on a computer or TV screen or posting on the web, and may have one to five images in it.
 After a session I will decide what I am going to use for gallery shows.
 These few images I do not allow you to make prints of because they will be sold to collectors as the only image produced, and the collectors pay for that knowledge.
 All of the images you get you can view, post on the internet, or share with others.
 You can print any of the ones in the "Printable" folder.
 If you find one in the "Do Not Print" folder that you just can't live without a print of, you email me and I may take it off my list for gallery work and send you a full resolution file so you can print it, or I may not.
 An exception to all of this is with erotic work.
 All of the images from an erotic shoot will be given to you in full resolution and you may do whatever you wish with them.
 My erotic work is shown at gallery shows as erotica, and the prints are not sold as editions of one.
 Models can make prints of any of the files or put them on the web or social media if they choose to do so.
 On a side note, I suggest using mpix for printing of images.
 They do a wonderful job and are reasonably priced, and quick.
 Stay away from places like Walmart if you want a good print.
 Plus, places like Walmart get a little fussy about printing nudes for some reason.
 I don't get it, but then I don't get a lot of things these days.

 Q: I have seen a couple of your images that you refer to as light paintings.
 What is that?